jeffreywallphd/AutoProphet/README.md

    * If you need to start over at any point by re-cloning the GitHub project, you may also need to repeat these steps.

-NOTE: For further help and instructions on how to use git please refer to [GIT USAGE](GITUSAGE.md)
+NOTE: For further help and instructions on how to use git please refer to [Git Usage](GITUSAGE.md)
 ## Disclaimers

 ### No Warranty